-On "Energy Citizenship" Professor Marianne Ryghaug, Deputy Director of CenSES attended the SET-Plan conference Rome, as a key note speaker 9-11 December, 2014.
+Professor Marianne Ryghaug, Deputy Director of CenSES attended the SET-Plan conference in Rome as a key note speaker on "Energy Citizenship".

 The 2014 SET- Plan Conference fell at a crucial time, when momentum is gathering towards the development of the SET Plan Integrated Roadmap and an Action Plan promoting stronger collaboration between Member States and with the EU in areas such as energy efficiency, competitive low-carbon supply of energy, and system optimization including smart cities and communities.